ThomasLaPiana/rox/README.md

 ### Pipelines

-Pipelines are the canonical way to chain together multiple tasks into a single execution unit.
-They also support parallel execution but it is up to the user to ensure that the tasks can be safely executed in parallel.
+Pipelines are the canonical way to chain together multiple tasks into a single unit of execution.
+They also support parallel execution with the `-p` flag but it is up to the user to ensure that the tasks can be safely executed in parallel.

 ```yaml
 pipelines: